Optical skyrmions and other topological quasiparticles of light

 The resolving of fine structure of light and control of its movement also serves as basic scale mark to enable ultraprecise displacement metrology, such as the optical ruler metrology~\cite{yuan2019detecting}.
 By combining a pair of $\pm1$st-order spin skyrmions with an accurately controlled separation, a structured spin field akin to the field of an electron-positron pair can be constructed and a displacement sensing technology with sensitivity down to angstrom/picometer and effective linear range exceeding hundreds of nanometer was successfully realized and the localization can be achieved by measuring the spin degree of such a structured spin distribution~\cite{du2021ultrasensitive}. \\[4pt]

-\textbf{Optical communications and information.} The most salient applications of magnetic skyrmions are the high-density information storage in modern spintronics~\cite{zhang2020skyrmion}.
+\textbf{Optical communications and informatics} \\ The most important applications of magnetic skyrmions are the high-density information storage in modern spintronics~\cite{zhang2020skyrmion}.
 Topological parameters of skyrmions have great advantage to encode and process information.
 Similarly, in optics, the development of optical information storage and communication may be enabled by structured light, in particular using vector vortex beams~\cite{shen2019optical}.
 Optical skyrmions stand at the crossroads of spintronics and structured light and may lead to new protocols in optical communications and informatics, by transferring methods from spintronics to structured light and utilising various degrees of freedom provided by topologically protected vectorial field textures.
 In magnetic skyrmionic racetrack memory for high-density information storage, the information is encoded in the presence and absence of skyrmions~\cite{zhang2020skyrmion}.
-The optical skyrmions also possess salient topological and propagation properties, in particular, free-space skyrmions~\cite{shen2021topological,shen2021supertoroidal}, thus similar protocols of information processing can be mimicked in optics.
-Skyrmionic optical communications might also be envisaged.\\[4pt]
+Similar topology-based protocols of information encoding, processing and transport can be envisaged in optics.